dirk/hivm2/doc/design.md

     }
   }

-  # Then inverted do-while is also permitted
+  # The inverted do-while is also permitted
   do {
     ...
   } while { test bar }